Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 The advantages of such an approach became quickly evident:

 ### Recording history
-Having a single, indexed document allows recovery of what happened on any day, simplifies radically the "recovery time" after a holiday or a sick leave and prevents losing information.
+Having a single, searchable document allows recalling of what happened on any day, simplifies radically the "recovery time" after a holiday or a sick leave and prevents losing information.

 Not being blended with a chat simplifies this mechanism without any real cost.